 Best strengthening shampoo

-With ingredients like keratin and biotin, this OUAI shampoo will help strengthen, moisturize, and nourish hair.
-But it’s also recommended by Dr. Nithya Gopal, Director of OB/GYN for Viva Eve, because it has a clean formula that’s pregnancy-safe: it doesn’t include synthetic fragrances, formaldehyde, SLS, parabens, or phthalates.
+With ingredients like keratin and biotin, this OUAI shampoo will not only help strengthen, moisturize, and nourish hair, it will give you va-va-voom volume without the frizz.
+But iIt’s also recommended by Dr. Nithya Gopal, a board-certified OB/GYN in New York City, because it has a clean formula that’s pregnancy-safe: it doesn’t include synthetic fragrances, formaldehyde, SLS, parabens, or phthalates and is still color-safe.

-The shampoo is also a favorite of Dr. Adrienne O’Connell, the Director of Medicine and President of Laguna Beach Aesthetics, because it uses all natural ingredients, yet still leaves the hair nourished from root to tip.
+The shampoo is also a favorite of Dr. Adrienne O’Connell, the director of medicine and president of Laguna Beach Aesthetics, because it uses all natural ingredients, yet still leaves the hair nourished from root to tip.
+You’ll also love its delectable fragrance of rose with notes of Italian lemon, jasmine, and white musk.

 Best lightweight shampoo

 When looking for a good pregnancy-safe shampoo, the more natural, the better.
 Michael Green, MD, an OB/GYN at Winona, says one of his favorite shampoo brands is Maui Moisture because it’s affordable, vegan and steers clear of harmful ingredients like parabens, silicones, and sulfated surfactants.
-This lightweight hydrating shampoo has aloe juice as its first ingredient, and also uses hibiscus water and watermelon for a tropical touch.
+This lightweight hydrating shampoo has aloe juice as its first ingredient, and also uses hibiscus water, antioxidant-rich passionfruit, pure coconut water, and watermelon for a tropical touch.
 The brand also makes shampoos/conditions for a variety of hair types, including color-treated, dry, and curly hair.

 Loading More Posts...